rice-hiroko/drudder/README.md

 To list all currently recognized services, type: `drudder list`

-Congratulations, you can now manage launch your service(s) with docker-rudder!
+Congratulations, you can now manage launch your service(s) with drudder!

 # HOW TO backup

-You should backup all your services. docker-rudder provides snapshot functionality to help with this.
+You should backup all your services. drudder provides snapshot functionality to help with this.
 While you could simply copy your service folder with all the mounted volumes in it, this can lead to corrupt copies when doing this while some services are operating (SQL databases etc.).

-To use docker-rudder snapshots of your writable volumes during service operation, do this:
+To use drudder snapshots of your writable volumes during service operation, do this:

 1. Enable snapshots as described below

-2. Always run "docker-rudder snapshot all" before you make your backup to get consistent snapshots of your writable volumes in a subfolder named livedata-snapshpots/ in each respective service folder.
+2. Always run "drudder snapshot all" before you make your backup to get consistent snapshots of your writable volumes in a subfolder named livedata-snapshpots/ in each respective service folder.